bhatakti-atama/robo_resource/programming/other/web/security/Readme.md

 _I will just name a few here so that you do not get overwhelmed because there is *soo many* awsome people making great content_

 1. [LiveOverflow](https://www.youtube.com/channel/UClcE-kVhqyiHCcjYwcpfj9w)
-2. [InsiderPHD](https://www.youtube.com/user/RapidBug)(This channel hasa a great [playlist of beginner specific videos](https://www.youtube.com/playlist?list=PLbyncTkpno5FAC0DJYuJrEqHSMdudEffw) as well a very good [playlist to learb burp](https://www.youtube.com/playlist?list=PLbyncTkpno5FwsKpcaiXBvmG2r75RLGo3) (It is an important tool that you will use quite often).
+2. [InsiderPHD](https://www.youtube.com/user/RapidBug)(This channel hasa a great [playlist of beginner specific videos](https://www.youtube.com/playlist?list=PLbyncTkpno5FAC0DJYuJrEqHSMdudEffw) as well a very good [playlist to learn burp](https://www.youtube.com/playlist?list=PLbyncTkpno5FwsKpcaiXBvmG2r75RLGo3) (It is an important tool that you will use quite often).
 Do check those out)
 3. [Nahamsec](https://www.youtube.com/channel/UCCZDt7MuC3Hzs6IH4xODLBw)
 4. [Vickie Li](https://twitter.com/vickieli7?lang=en)(_Her blogs are really good_)
 5. [Hacktivity hackerone](https://hackerone.com/hacktivity?order_field=latest_disclosable_activity_at)(_This is a collection of disclosed bugs on Hackerone_)